 Investing alongside a sponsor (vs. directly purchasing an investment property) allows the investor to earn passive income without the day-to-day responsibility of the business plan execution.

-Value-added real estate can be an excellent investment strategy for achieving higher returns with additional risk.
+Value-add real estate can be an excellent investment strategy for achieving higher returns with additional risk.
 This is especially true as land, material, and labor costs continue to climb.

 Oftentimes, the acquisition and improvement costs still cost much less than it would cost to build a property from the ground up.
 It’s not an easy strategy (especially compared to buying an already stabilized asset).
 The strategy is understandably predominantly executed by experienced real estate operators with successful track records of value-add projects.

 If you’re interested in investing in real estate but unsure you want to own physical property, consider starting with fractionalized commercial real estate investments with HoneyBricks.
-Sign up for a HoneyBricks account today.